notabugio-archived/notabug-ui/README.md

+# Notabug UI

+This is a UI client for notabug built in React based on Reddit's open-source classic UI.

 > I think all censorship should be deplored.
 My position is that bits are **not a bug**.
 >
 > — Aaron Swartz (1986 - 2013)

 **notabug** is a p2p link aggregator app that is:

- * distributed: peers backup/serve content
+- distributed: peers backup/serve content
- * anonymous: but don't trust it to be
+- anonymous: but don't trust it to be
- * psuedo-anonymous: users can create optional cryptographic identities
+- psuedo-anonymous: users can create optional cryptographic identities
- * immutable: edits are not supported for anonymous content
+- immutable: edits are not supported for anonymous content
- * mutable: edits are supported for authenticated content
+- mutable: edits are supported for authenticated content
- * PoW-based: **voting is slow/CPU heavy**
+- PoW-based: **voting is slow/CPU heavy**

-# Docker Usage

-## Mirror

-    docker run --name=nab-mirror -v `pwd`/lmdbdata:/notabug/lmdbdata -p 3333:3333 notabug/nab --evict --lmdb --peer https://notabug.io/gun --pistol --render

-notabug will then be available on localhost:3333 and will store its database at ./lmdbdata on your host

 ### UI Development

-    git clone https://github.com/notabugio/notabug.git && cd notabug
-    docker run --name=nab-uidev -v `pwd`/lmdbdata:/notabug/lmdbdata -v `pwd`/src:/notabug/src -p 3333:3333 -p 3334:3334 nab --evict --lmdb --peer https://notabug.io/gun --dev
+    yarn start

-notabug will then be available on localhost:3333  and will store its database at ./lmdbdata on your host
+notabug ui client will then be available on localhost:3333 talking to notabug.io directly

-This will not do SSR, it will rebuild and refresh the UI whenever src changes.

-## General Development

-### Build

-    git clone https://github.com/notabugio/notabug.git && cd notabug
-    docker build ./ -t nab

-You must rebuild docker image for this to pick up any src changes for serverside rendering

----

-    BCH 1KtRnC9swwXbCTc8WFGBUT9pobYiizj1Ez
-    BTC 13XvsLbkaiUud82sh9gh86vJB3neZRD2CK
-    DCR DsYQVTvjyepvangZEy9CaJN16n1Zk97tejW
-    LTC LPvfg2marjf7H16iDoa4xj7tmt5sVqw4mZ
-    ETH 0x67857ED6e8834FE9f2ee8367DEc0AA0C7101B4Ab